QaisarAbbas2024/Volunteer-Teaching-Activities/Presenter | Grind 75 & LeetCode BootCamp @iCodeGuru/README.md

 by [Qaisar Abbas](https://github.com/QaisarAbbas2024/)

-Welcome to the official repository for the lectures I delivered as part of the "Grind 75: FAANG Interview Preparation Workshop", hosted by iCodeGuru.
-This 7-day intensive workshop kicked off on March 16th, 2025, and was led by a passionate team of mentors and trainers (including myself), all driven by the goal of helping students prepare for technical interviews at top tech companies like FAANG (Facebook, Amazon, Apple, Netflix, Google).
+## 🎓 About This Repository
+Welcome to the official repository for the sessions I delivered as part of:

+Grind 75: FAANG Interview Preparation Workshop (March 2025)

+LeetCode Hard Bootcamp II: Simplifying with Strategies (5AM–7AM Edition)

+Hosted by @iCodeGuru, these programs were designed to help students build strong DSA fundamentals and confidently tackle LeetCode questions, including some of the toughest Hard-level problems.
 ***
 📢**Announcement:** [View on Facebook](https://www.facebook.com/share/p/1AEKihwC8P/)